Ways to explore your options:

 It is a form of experiential education where students participate in a period of observation to learn more about a career or occupation.
 Typically, shadowing experiences are conducted over a few hours, but the duration may vary by career.

 For information on shadowing or to locate a professional in a field of choice, please contact Career Services.

 Interview or correspondence with a professional working in the area of career interest to learn more about the career or occupation.
 The interview may take place via phone or email, as well as in person.
 When shadowing is not permissible in certain professions due to confidentiality and security issues, informational interviewing is an alternative that enables students to learn about the particular profession despite these limitations.

 Volunteer work may vary in duration from just a few hours to an entire semester or longer.
 Often volunteer work can be related to your major and/or career choice.
 Volunteer work, although altruistic in nature, is also an excellent form of experiential education to clarify career goals as well as gain practical experience for your resume.

 In addition, employers tend to view volunteer work positively for several reasons.
 First, many employers encourage employees to participate in the community and look for a background.
 Secondly, volunteering one’s time to a particular organization or cause indicates a great interest in the particular activity or population.
 Finally, employers are looking for particular characteristics or qualities in their employees, and often such qualities may be exemplified through service such as this.

 Volunteer Work can be listed as Related Experience on one’s resume, if the community service was related to his/her major and the career objective.

-Internship is a form of experiential education where students may work within a field for a period of training to gain practical experience in their field of study.
+An internship is a form of experiential education where students may work within a field for a period of training to gain practical experience in their field of study.
 Internships may be completed for academic credit or to gain experience in one’s major.
 Please contact your faculty advisor to learn more about gaining academic credit for an internship (Internship Agreement Form).

 Where should I begin?